Alon-Fabio/Multitasker-Back/Multitasker-API/README.md

-# SmartBrain-api - v2
+# SmartBrain-api - v3

 Final project for ZTM course

-1. Clone this repo
+1. Clone this repo.
-2. Run `npm install`
+2. Run `npm i`.
-3. Run `npm start`
+3. Run `npm start`.
-4. You must add your own API key in the `controllers/image.js` file to connect to Clarifai API
+4. You must add your own API key in the `controllers/image.js` file to connect to Clarifai API.
-5. Add your own database credentials to `server.js` line 12
+5. Add your own database credentials to `server.js`.

-You can grab Clarifai API key [here](https://www.clarifai.com/)
+You can grab Clarifai API key [here](https://www.clarifai.com/).

 \*\* Make sure you use postgreSQL instead of mySQL for this code base.